Make an Annual Skin Cancer Check Part of Your New Year (Updated 2024)

 Although as noted, only a licensed physician can properly diagnose skin cancer, there are signs people can watch for on their bodies.

 If these descriptions apply to any mole you have, please contact DermSurgery Associates right away for a complete screening.
 But even if you have no “odd” moles, that doesn’t rule out skin cancer, so make it one of your New Year’s resolutions every year to visit us for an annual skin cancer check.
+Please call us at (713) 791-9966 or request a consultation online to get started.

 # # # # #